 Kerry’s responsibilities include engaging Froedtert Health and Froedtert & the Medical College of Wisconsin in the communities it serves, including underserved and underinsured populations.
 She works with non-profit organizations, community liaisons, civic organizations as well as government, chambers of commerce and other leaders and organizations to create meaningful partnerships to position Froedtert as an active and important partner in all of the communities it serves.

-Kerry has been with the health system since 1992, serving in various roles for Community Memorial Hospital and the Community Hospital Division.
+Kerry has been with the health system since 1992, serving in various roles for Froedtert Menomonee Falls Hospital and the Community Hospital Division.
 Kerry holds a Master of Business Administration from Cardinal Stritch University and a Bachelor of Arts in Communication from Carroll University.

-Senior Vice President of Finance, Chief Financial Officer and Treasurer
+Executive Vice President of Finance, Chief Financial and Administrative Officer and Treasurer

-Froedtert Health has named Scott Hawig, CPA, CMA, MBA, as senior vice president of finance, chief financial officer and treasurer.
-In this role, Hawig is responsible for all strategic and operational matters related to finance in the health system including financial planning and budgeting, financial reporting, revenue cycle management and strategic initiatives.
+Scott Hawig, CPA, CMA, MBA, executive vice president of Finance, chief financial and administrative officer and treasurer, is responsible for all strategic and operational matters related to finance and administration for the health system including financial planning and budgeting, financial reporting, decision support, revenue cycle management, managed care contracting, insurance products and risk, supply chain operations, facilities planning and plant operations, information technology and strategic initiatives.

 Hawig comes to Froedtert Health from Duke University Health System, Durham, North Carolina, where he served as the executive leader over the health system’s revenue cycle organization.
 In this role, he managed more than $2.8 billion in net revenue for three hospitals (including a large academic medical center,) a 1,300-member faculty practice plan and a primary care group.

 He previously served as vice president of finance at Shands HealthCare at the University of Florida, Gainesville, Florida.